loglux/vpnpolicy/README.md

 ### Start

-You can download the scrpt in any way you think is conviniet.
+You can download the script in any way you think is convenient.
 You can use git clone for this purpose.
 ```
 opkg install git
 ```